CodeSammich/SNL/README.md

 # SNL

 ## Description
-Visualization of Delegates for 2012 Election
-Allocated and Unallocated Delegates for each state in the election
+Visualization of Delegates for each state in the 2012 Election

+For Democrats and Republicans

+Model made of blue and red circles, sized according to the delegate number

+Circle bounce around mouse for interactivity

 ## Data Sources
 http://www.thegreenpapers.com/P12/D-Del.phtml

 http://www.thegreenpapers.com/P12/R-Del.phtml

 ## JS Model